AntoineJT/TiltedOnline/GETTINGSTARTED.md

 ## Understanding the code

 **Client** is the core mod it is broken down in Games/ Services/ and Systems/.
-- Games/ contains all code that is skyrim and fallout 4 related, it mostly contains class structures and hooks to different parts of the engine
+- Games/ contains all code that is Skyrim and Fallout 4 related, it mostly contains class structures and hooks to different parts of the engine
 - Services/ contains the different services that handle the actual sync, display, gameplay
 - Systems/ contains specific tasks like interpolation, consuming animations